psagun/Rent-Predictor/README.md

-# DataScienceProject

-- The goal of the CSC 599.70 Course Project to apply our data handling and modeling skills taught in class to a real world data set.

-- The sample Project could be found [here](https://github.com/grantmlong/itds-fall2019/tree/master/project).

-## Requirements:
+# CSC 599.70: Course Project: Predict Asking Rents for NYC apartments

-- (Himalayan)
+- Ahsun Rasool, snjgrg

+## November 23 Deliverables:

 - csv file with predictions against `test2.csv`.
 An example of the required formatting can be found [here](https://github.com/grantmlong/itds-fall2019/blob/master/project/sample_submission2.csv).
 - A markdown file `initial_findings.md` containing:

-    (i) A 200-300 word explanation of the expected performance of the model in terms of mean squared error and the key features driving the team’s modeling performance.
+    - [X] A 200-300 word explanation of the expected performance of the model in terms of mean squared error and the key features driving the team’s modeling performance.

-    (ii) A 200-300 word summary outlining the team’s intended strategy to improve the predictions for the final round.
+## December 7 Deliverables: